 Male students have higher rates of withdrawal than female students (HEFCE 2013) and mature student have higher rates of withdrawal than younger students (HEFCE 2013, UUK 2019).
 Therefore the 'overuse' by mature students is positive, but the under-use by men is cause for concern.
 For the other equity groups the picture is more mixed and varies between institutions (see Table 3).
-For example, at the majority of institutions, white students' use and non-use of Studiosity is representative, but significantly more white students used the service at institution F (p<0.0001), and there is significant (p=0.0052) non-use by white students at institution B. There is evidence that students from disadvantaged backgrounds make significantly more use of Studiosity in two institutions B and D, and in institution B this is both in relation to students from both POLAR 4 quintiles 1 and 2, and Index of Multiple Deprivation quintiles 1 and 2 (p=0.0044).
-With regards to disability there is evidence that students students with no disability are significantly more likely to be non-users in two institutions, B and D (p=0.0327; p=0.0001).
+For example, at the majority of institutions, white students' use and non-use of Studiosity is representative, but significantly more white students used the service at institution F (p<0.0001), and there is significant (p=0.0052) non-use by white students at institution B. There is evidence that students from disadvantaged backgrounds make significantly more use of Studiosity in two institutions B and D, and in institution B this is both in relation to students from both POLAR 4 quintiles 1 and 2, and Index of Multiple Deprivation quintiles 1 and 2 (p<0.0001).
+In institution A however there is significant under-use by students from POLAR 4 quintiles 1 and 2 (p=0.0044).
+With regards to disability there is evidence that students with no disability are significantly more likely to be non-users in two institutions, B and D (p=0.0327; p=0.0001).